-HomeAid America creates and supports the local chapter who reaches out to local service providers helping the homeless, offering to build or renovate new facilites for them.
+HomeAid America supports the local chapter which reaches out to local service providers, offering to build or renovate new facilites for them.
 The chapter then solicits builders and trade partners to undertake the building of the housing, turning the finished projects over to the Service Providers.
 Community leaders and government officals are also recruited to lend their input and support into the process.

 The key to HomeAid’s success is leveraging in-kind donations of building materials and the labor of professional builders well beyond the cash donations that we receive.